vmoreg00/mosquito/README.md

 The goal is to compare the two ecotypes.

+#2017-05-30
+I use the 261 loci assembled by ipyrad on 2016-11-22 to build a reference set of loci.
+Then I download reads from other sequencing projects of Culex pipiens and align them to those loci.

 #2016-12-20
 Given the low coverage in the form pipiens, I pool their reads and repeat the freebayes analysis to identify potentially diagnostic markers.